 As used in 603 CMR 50.00, unless the context clearly requires otherwise, terms shall have the following meanings:

-Appointed Representative: The individual appointed by each member district's school committee or charter school board to serve on the collaborative board of directors.
+Appointed Representative: The individual appointed annually by each member district's school committee or charter school board to serve on the collaborative board of directors.

 Board: The Board of Elementary and Secondary Education or a person duly authorized by the Board.